nkbt/sydjs3/README.md

-sydjs3
+Truly modular AngularJS build
 ======

-Truly modular AngularJS build
+Sneak peek on building and testing modular AngularJS application with Webpack